 In 1994 it was suggested by a Social Worker for the disabled that a group to support those with physical difficulties should be set up in Alresford.
 A small group of interested people organized an open meeting in the Community Centre to find out if there was enough interest locally to proceed.
 Over fifty people attended that night.
 From that meeting, a Committee of ten was formed to start up the Group.
 The aims and principles were agreed, and these included the need for a weekly drop-in facility in the town, to act as a contact point and for information services, plus a monthly social meeting for members.

-Some of the names of the founder members should be recorded: there was Tessa Purkiss, Hazel Warland, Mary Keer, Fabia Wrigley and Molly Cook, who are still associated with the Group and live locally.
+Some of the names of the founder members should be recorded: these were Tessa Purkiss, Hazel Warland, Mary Keer, Fabia Wrigley and Molly Cook, who all lived locally until recently.
 Annette Miles and Lesley Drew were also members of that first committee, but have since moved away from Alresford.
 Tessa is the only Founder member who still attends meetings.